utspect/InstaGibPlus/README.md

 **TimTim** - Original NewNet.
 **Deepu** - Ultimate NewNet.
+**AnthraX** - Lots and lots of help with debugging tricky problems.
 **spect** - Starting this project.
 **Deaod** - Maintenance.
 **UT99 Community** - For their endless patience, support and help testing and reporting bugs.